guigolima/pokedex/README.md

 ## Suggestions:

 * Plot charts with the Pokemons attributes (our suggestion is https://www.amcharts.com/)

 * Create a comparison table between the Pokemon attributes (our suggestion is https://www.ag-grid.com/ sorting, reordering, etc…)

 * Unit tests using https://testing-library.com/docs/react-testing-library/intro/ and jest

 * Any knowledge in automated tests software (cypress, webdriver I/O, selenium)

-Go Catch ’Em All!!
-Pokemon trainer